wPlachno/wjpPersWiki/index.md

 # Welcome to Will Plachno's Personal Wiki

-Right now, this is a self-driven project to create a Github hosted personal wiki. for more information, see the [about page](about.md).
+Right now, this is a self-driven project to create a Github hosted personal wiki using [MDWiki](mdwiki.md) and [Markdown](markdown-cheat-sheet.md).
+For more information, see the [about page](about.md).

 ## Personnel